Hikvision-Codec/Caffe_DFP/README.md

 ```
 ## 4. Licence
 Caffe, Ristretto and Caffe-DFP is released under the BSD 2-Clause license.
 The BAIR/BVLC reference models are released for unrestricted use.

+If you have any questions or bugs reports, please do not hesitate to contact songxiaodan@hikvision.com.